patrick800711/clusterfkd-poc/README.md

 ## Pre-Requisettes

-* Docker (licensed)
+* Docker
 * KinD
 * Helm
 * jq

 ## PoC

-Although `echoserver` is running in the cluster and configured to serve traffic on port 80 when attempting to browse http://localhost/echoserver a 504 timeout error is returned.
-In this `Failure in Kuberenetes Drill` resolve the issue so echoserver traffic is served correctly.
+Although `echoserver` is running in the cluster and configured to serve traffic on port 80 when attempting to browse http://localhost/echoserver a '504 Gateway Time-out' error is returned.
+In this `Failure in Kuberenetes Drill` identify and resolve the issue so echoserver traffic is served correctly.

 ## Getting Started